A Complete Guide To Data Warehousing – What Is Data Warehousing, Its Architecture, Characteristics & More!

 When data is available in the central data warehouse, it takes less time to perform data analysis and generate reports.
 Since the data is already cleaned and formatted, the results will be more accurate.

-Special Considerations Of Data Mining In Data Warehousing
+Special Considerations of Data Mining In Data Warehousing

 Here is the list of special considerations of data mining in data warehousing: